Self-Employed Mortgage First Time Buyer

 Stacey Gulliver explains how the mortgage process works if you are a self-employed First Time Buyer.

-How does getting a mortgage as someone who is self-employed and a First Time Buyer work?
+How does getting a mortgage as someone who is self-employed and a first time-buyer work?
 Is it difficult?

 It’s not difficult, really.
 It’s very similar to being employed, as long as you’ve got the evidence.
-There’s no issue with being a First Time Buyer who is self-employed.
+There’s no issue with being a first time-buyer who is self-employed.

 If you’ve been self-employed for two years or more, that’s great.
 It’s when you’ve only just recently become self-employed that you’re not going to get a mortgage.
 You need to have at least a year’s evidence of your income.